TheBigWazz/quickgpt/README.md

 # Executable Shortcuts
 ### Windows
 - Right click the EXE created and send a shortcut to the desktop.
-- If you'd like, Right click the shortcut and set the icon to chatgpt.ico (provided)
+- If you'd like, right click the shortcut and set the icon to chatgpt.ico (provided)
-- If you'd like, rightclick the shortcut and rename it.
+- If you'd like, right click the shortcut and rename it.

 Everything should be set at this point.